calvincxz/SpookyPeggle/README.md

 * This prevents the ball from getting stuck

 ### Selecting a Game Master
-* There are 2 Game Masters to choose
+* There are 3 Game Masters to choose
     1. Bat (Spooky Blast)
         * Releases a smoke near the power-up peg which lights up nearby pegs
     2. Pumpkin (Spooky Ball)
         * Turns the ball into a spooky ball which enters the game play area from the top after exit
         * The bucket is blocked during this time
+    3. Wizard (Fire Ball)
+        * Turns the ball into a fireball for one turn
+        * Fireball lights up all pegs it passes through along the way, but does not collide with any pegs

+### Home Menu
 * There should be 2 buttons available to transition to the next screen.
     1. `Level Design` button
     2. `Play` button